Research | Camera | Animation

 As an undergrad Conservation Biology student, I'd messed about filming with GoPros whilst doing a few conservation trips overseas but it wasn't until I chose to do a Masters in Science Communication that I realised how powerful video could be as a tool in engaging other people with stories of the natural world and conservation.

-Career wise, like most people fresh on to the Wildlife film scene, I struggled to get a entry level runner position, so much of my time over the past few years has been spent spamming various organisations with emails asking if I could create some content or anything else that supported their work and I've developed my portfolio step by step from there.
-I've now worked with organisations including Octopus Energy, The Marine Diaries, Earth Minutes and Freethink.
+Career wise, like most people fresh on to the Wildlife film scene, I struggled to get anywhere at first given the competition for roles, so much of my time over the past few years has been spent doing a tonne of voluntary projects on the side of my full time jobs, spamming various organisations with emails asking if I could create some content and learning the ropes of camera operation, video editing and animation from watching too many YouTube vids to count.

 I'm currently working full time as a Junior Researcher at BBC Studios and in my down time I try keep tabs on a few side jobs to develop my skills further including editing videos for the Marine Diaries and Freethink's 'Future_Explored' TikTok channel.